Protecting Your Family & Your Retirement From a Long Term Care Event

 If you are fortunate to have inherited some money, land or other assets that is great.
 If some of that is cash, you are in a great position to utilize that and to enhance that money by using it to leverage the amount for a greater long term care benefit.
 This is where a single pay or 5 year payment plan works best.
 Move that money into an asset based long term care and at the same time the cash value still shows up on your asset list as cash while assuming a $100,000 deposit might be worth $300,000 initially in long term care benefits and that number would be increasing each year with an inflation feature added.
 What a great way to preserve the wealth that was given to you by a relative that worked hard to be able to pass that down.

-One of our carriers, OneAmerica, will actually tax that deposit and structure it so that the distribution happens over a 10 year period so that the 1099 you receive each year is much lower and possibly keeps you in a lower tax bracket and spreads out the gain over time.
+One of our carriers, OneAmerica, will actually take that deposit and structure it so that the distribution is taxed over a 10 year period so that the 1099 you receive each year is much lower and possibly keeps you in a lower tax bracket and spreads out the gain over time.
 There is nothing you need to do, OneAmerica takes care of it each year.